 My rating: 5 of 5 stars

 I wanted to read The Bacchae because I had a sense that it had something to do with Dostoevsky’s Demons, which I recently finished.
-It did, in the sense that both works tell the story of a city visited by Dionysian frenzy.
+It did, in that both works tell the story of a city visited by Dionysian frenzy.
 In Euripides’s drama, the frenzy is Dionysus’s revenge on the women of Thebes for insulting his mother by claiming that she lied when she said that Zeus was his father.
 The dramatic conflict centers on Pentheus, king of the city and grandson of its founder, who wants to suppress the outbreak of Bacchic worship among the city’s women.
-This draws him into combat with a disguised Dionysus himself, who eventually leads the proud Puritan—disguised as a female worshiper, ostensibly to spy on the reveling women—to his doom as he is torn to pieces by the frenzied women, including finally his own mother.
-The whole play reads like a mysterious rite that should have some official mythological title—The Sacrifice of the Stern King or something.
-The locus of the audience’s sympathy is exactly nowhere—the raving puritanical leader, driven to increasing displays of power that reveal only his impotence, is, considered as a political “type,” always bad news; while the vindictive god and his manipulated worshipers, who go by degrees from good anarchy (freedom and play in nature) to bad anarchy (violence without limit), offer a painful reminder of the checkered career of “revolution” in human history.
+This draws him into combat with a disguised Dionysus himself, who eventually leads the proud puritan to his doom.
+Disguised as a female worshiper, ostensibly to spy on the reveling women, he is torn to pieces by the frenzied women, including finally his own mother.
+The play reads like a mysterious rite that should have an official mythological title—The Sacrifice of the Stern King.
+The locus of the audience’s sympathy is exactly nowhere.
+The raving puritanical leader, driven to increasing displays of power that only reveal his impotence, is always a dangerous political type, while the vindictive god and his manipulated worshipers, who go by degrees from utopian anarchy (freedom and play in nature) to dystopian anarchy (violence without limit), offer a painful reminder of revolution’s checkered career in human history.

-In the translator’s preface to this volume, Philip Vellacott offers a kind of Freudian reading of the play in which Euripides is warning us that if we deny the claims of the Dionysian impulses to play and drunkenness—that is, if we become puritanical—these repressed urges will return with a vengeance and destroy us.
-That’s as good an interpretation as any.
-Dostoevsky, writing after both monotheism and the Enlightenment, can’t explicitly credit the Dionysian urges themselves—the necessity for relief from order, for a bit of creative destruction—because history offers them to him only under the sign of universalist political ideology (communism, anarchism, socialism), to which he counterposes Christianity.
-Maybe Euripides had the better poetic opportunity in being able to start from a polytheistic premise in which the different dimensions of human thought and feeling are each honored with autonomy.
+In the translator’s preface to this volume, Philip Vellacott offers a Freudian reading of the play.
+Euripides is warning us, Vellacott persuasively claims, that if we deny the Dionysian impulses to play and drunkenness—i.e., if we become puritanical—these repressed urges will return with a vengeance and destroy us.
+Writing after both monotheism and the Enlightenment, Dostoevsky can’t explicitly credit the Dionysian urges themselves—the necessity for relief from order, for a bit of creative destruction—because history offers them to him only under the sign of universalist secular political ideologies (communism, anarchism, socialism) to which he counterposes Christianity.
+Maybe Euripides had the better poetic opportunity in being able to start from the polytheistic premise that the different dimensions of human thought and feeling should each be honored with autonomy.
 Then again, his tragedy moves with grim inevitability toward its violent end, so perhaps the translator’s 20th-century optimism is misplaced because, whether in 5th-century Athens or 19th-century Russia, the rite must happen in full, including the bloodshed.

-I’ve owned it for almost 15 years, having bought it for a Greek civilization class in which we were assigned The Women of Troy.
-I only skimmed that play this time around, revisiting my undergraduate annotations, but it remains a remarkable work, less a drama than a series of lamentations by the eponymous women as they go into Greek slavery after the Trojan War.
-But the play is ironic—dramatically ironic, in fact—in that the Greeks have by their desecration of Troy’s temples earned the gods’ displeasure after their victory and are themselves about to be scattered over the seas, subject to the same violence from on high as the women they prey upon.
+I’ve owned this book, which contains three other plays, for almost 15 years, having bought it for a Greek civilization class in which we were assigned The Women of Troy.
+I only skimmed that play this time around, revisiting my undergraduate annotations, but it remains a remarkable work, less a drama than a series of lamentations by the eponymous women as they are pressed into Greek slavery after the Trojan War.
+But the play is ironic—dramatically ironic, in fact—because the Greeks have by their desecration of Troy’s temples earned the gods’ displeasure after their victory and are themselves about to be scattered over the seas, subject to the same violence from on high as the women they prey upon.

-Speaking of Dionysus and women and irony and intellectual reactionaries: I am reminded that Nietzsche hated Euripides for his subjection of the gods to ironic portrayal and criticism and for his sympathetic depiction of women and slaves and other untermenschen.
-For Nietzsche, Euripides was a kind of Ibsen of antiquity, a Socratic Enlightener dispelling the ritual quality of tragedy by forcing reason into the proceedings.
+Speaking of Dionysus and women, irony and intellectual reactionaries, as we have been: I am reminded that Nietzsche hated Euripides for his subjection of the gods to ironic portrayal and criticism and for his sympathetic depiction of women and slaves and other Untermenschen.
+For Nietzsche, Euripides was the Ibsen of antiquity, a Socratic Enlightener dispelling the ritual quality of tragedy by forcing reason onto the stage’s magic circle.
 But what makes Euripides great, sublime because not in spite of his pervasive mockery, is that his irony is so total—it encompasses the universe, so that we sympathize with the victims of history without imagining that much can be done about their plight, even as we also see that their tormentors and rulers are caught in the same capricious machinations of the amoral and immoral gods.
 If this is Ibsenite, it is more like The Wild Duck than like The Doll’s House: a dramatic world in where there are no answers, where truth does not console, and where the innocent and the guilty alike pay the price.